You are here: Urology Textbook

 - Papules can be expressed by lateral pressure (molluscum bodies).

-- Generalized manifestation can be possible due to immunodeficiency.
+- Generalized manifestation is possible with immunodeficiency.

 Treatment of Molluscum Contagiosum